What is FAST?

 Does FAST offer any additional student services?

 FAST offers ESOL, RTI, EIP, Special Education, as well as speech and occupational therapy classes.
-We also have a full-time counselor and on-site clinic nurse.
+We also have two full-time counselors and on-site clinic nurse.

 Does FAST offer extended care?